Russia defends expulsion of European diplomats

 After his return, however, the former Spanish foreign minister said that Russia was rejecting constructive dialogue with the EU and that Europe must "draw the consequences", including possible new sanctions.

-"Russia has been and remains interested in reviving relations between Moscow and Brussels," Kremlin spokesman Mr Peskov said on Monday, adding that Moscow did not initiate "the collapse" of the relationship.

-Earlier on Monday, a spokesman for the foreign ministry told Russian news agencies that Russia was surprised to learn of Mr Borrell's comments as they strongly contrast with his statements during a press conference in Moscow.
+Earlier yesterday, a spokesman for the foreign ministry told Russian news agencies that Russia was surprised to learn of Mr Borrell's comments as they strongly contrast with his statements during a press conference in Moscow.

-Western leaders have slammed the expulsions, further straining ties that have worsened after Navalny was sentenced to two years and eight months in a penal colony for violating parole conditions while recovering from a poisoning attack in Germany.
+Western leaders have slammed the expulsions, further straining ties that have worsened after Navalny was sentenced to two years and eight months for violating parole conditions while recovering from a poisoning attack in Germany.

-Mr Borrell is expected to meet with foreign ministers from the 27 EU states on Feb 22 to discuss fresh sanctions against Moscow that would require an unanimous vote among the EU members.